 What Causes Bereavement Overload?

 There isn’t a single cause for bereavement overload.
-Instead, a combination of risk factors may increase the risk for this phenomenon.
+Instead, a combination of risk factors may increase the risk of this phenomenon.

 Some potential risk factors include: